 At the heart of the Academy is a diverse series of Interest Groups.

-Most groups meet weekly, face-to-face usually in rooms at the Academy’s center, Lewis House, on the beautiful Eckerd campus waterfront on Boca Ciega Bay.
+At the heart of the Academy is a diverse series of Interest Groups.
+Participants have opportunities to explore new ideas and interests while sharing areas of expertise.
+Some groups are intellectual and some consist of physical activities.
+Most groups meet weekly, face-to-face in rooms at the Academy’s center, Lewis House, on the beautiful Eckerd campus waterfront on Boca Ciega Bay.

-Interest groups also have developed internet ‘virtual communities’ enabling traveling or seasonal members to continue to participate.
+One Interest Group has developed a “virtual community” enabling travelling or seasonal members to continue to participate.

 ASPEC members’ dues cover participation in all Interest Groups.
 Participation and level of involvement is left to the discretion of individuals; active learning and exchange of views is the goal of everyone.

 During most of the year there are some 40 active Interest Groups.